Jack Kelly (actor): Later career

 When Maverick ended in 1962, Kelly continued acting with roles in a number of films and television shows.
 In 1962, he played the lead in Red Nightmare (also known as The Commies Are Coming, the Commies Are Coming in its derisive 1985 video re-release incarnation) a Cold War film narrated by Jack Webb in which Kelly's character wakes up one morning to discover that America has been taken over by Communists.

 On December 30, 1963, Kelly appeared in "The Fenton Canaby Story" on ABC's Wagon Train.
 Canaby, played by Kelly, is a former trailmaster with a dark secret he refuses to discuss.
-He is attracted to Lucy Garrison, a young woman with her own questionable past portrayed by Barbara Bain, long before Bain's subsequent series Mission: Impossible!.
+He is attracted to Lucy Garrison, a young woman with her own questionable past portrayed by Barbara Bain..
+Throughout the 1960's he was featured on episodes of the NBC television programs Chrysler Theatre and Suspense Theatre.

-Kelly co-starred in Commandos (1968) opposite Lee Van Cleef, and as a villain dressed quite similarly to Bart Maverick who beats Angie Dickinson with his belt in his hotel room in Young Billy Young (1969) starring Robert Mitchum.
-From 1969 to 1971, Kelly hosted the NBC daytime game show Sale of the Century but was eventually replaced by Joe Garagiola.
+Kelly co-starred in Commandos (1968) and as a villain dressed quite similarly to Bart Maverick who beats Angie Dickinson with his belt in his hotel room in Young Billy Young (1969).
+From 1969 to 1971, Kelly hosted the daytime game show Sale of the Century, but he was replaced by Joe Garagiola.
 He was also briefly a series regular in Get Christie Love!
 (1974) and The Hardy Boys/Nancy Drew Mysteries (1978), and performed many lucrative television commercial voice-overs.

 In 1977 Kelly appeared as obstreperous villains for a few moments in two episodes of James Garner's series Rockford Files.
-The first appearance was in the season 3 episode, "The Becker Connection," and the second was the first show of season 4, "Beamer's Last Case" as a jealous husband.
-In 1978, he briefly appeared as Bart Maverick and was again paired with Garner in the TV-movie The New Maverick and in Garner's TV series Bret Maverick (1981; Kelly appeared momentarily at the end of the final episode of the show and would have become a regular had it been renewed).
-He showed up on a 1983 episode of The Fall Guy, costumed as Bart Maverick but playing himself in a storyline that rounded up many classic TV cowboys.
-In 1991, he reprised the role of Bart Maverick one last time in the Kenny Rogers vehicle, The Gambler Returns: The Luck of the Draw.
+The first appearance was in the season 3 episode "The Becker Connection," and the second was the first show of season 4, "Beamer's Last Case" as a jealous husband.
+In 1978, he briefly appeared as Bart Maverick and was again paired with Garner in the TV movie The New Maverick and in Garner's TV series Bret Maverick (1981; Kelly appeared momentarily at the end of the final episode of the show and would have become a regular had it been renewed).
+He showed up on a 1983 episode of The Fall Guy, costumed as Bart Maverick but playing himself in a story that rounded up many classic TV cowboys.
+In 1991, he reprised the role of Bart Maverick one last time in the Kenny Rogers vehicle The Gambler Returns: The Luck of the Draw.
 Kelly died the following year.

 Business and politics

 Kelly's acting roles became less frequent in the late 1970s as he became more involved in real estate and local politics.
 He started buying real estate in Huntington Beach in the mid-1960s and moved there permanently in 1971.

-He formed August II, Inc., to hold the real estate assets in June 1965 in Huntington Beach.
+He formed August II, Inc. to hold the real estate assets in June 1965 in Huntington Beach.

-His wife, Jo, became a real estate broker and did much of the business management of the real estate business, especially while Kelly was involved with Huntington Beach city government.
+His wife Jo became a real estate broker and did much of the business management of the real estate business, especially while Kelly was involved with Huntington Beach city government.